lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 in the window have been lost.

 If the receiver receives an All-1 fragment this means that the transmission should be finished.
 If the MIC is incorrect some fragments have been lost.
-It sends the ACK with Bitmap.
+It sends the ACK.
 In case of an incorrect MIC, the receivers wait for fragments belonging to the same window.
 After MAX_ACK_REQUESTS the receiver will Abort the transmission.
 It can also Abort when the Inactivity timer has expired.

 #### ACK-on-error
-The ACK-on-error is similar to the ACK-Always procedure, the difference is that in ACK-on-error
+The ACK-on-error is similar to the ACK-Always procedure, the difference is that in ACK-on-error the ACK is not sent at the end of each window but only when there is an error.
+In Ack-on-error mode, the retransmission timer expiration will be considered as a positive acknowledgment, it is set when receiving an All-0 or an All-1 fragment.

-Initially, when a fragmented packet is sent, the window is set to 0, a local bitmap is set to 0, and FCN is set the highest possible value depending on the number of fragment that will be sent in the window.

-The sender starts sending fragments indicating in the fragmentation header with the current window and the FCN number.
-A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.

-When the FCN reaches value 0, an All-0 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver when there is a transmission error, if not next window is sent.
-During the transition between windows the sender starts the retransmission timer, when it expires and no ACK has been received the sender starts sending next window.

-When the last fragment is sent, an All-1 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.

-In Ack-on-error mode, the retransmission timer expiration will be considered as a positive acknowledgment.
 If there are no more fragments then the fragmentation is finished.

+When the All-1 last fragment is sent and the correct MIC have been received an ACK is sent to confirms the end of the correct transmission.
+If the retransmission timer expires an All-1 empty request the last ACK that MUST be sent to complete the fragmentation transmission.

-If the sender receives a bitmap, it checks the window value.
+If the sender receives an ACK, it checks the window value.
 ACKs with the non-expected window number are discarded.
-If the window number on the received bitmap is correct, the sender compare the local bitmap with the received bitmap.
-If they are equal all the fragments sent during the window have been well received and it continues the transmission of the new window.

-If some fragments are missing (not set in the bitmap) then the sender resend the missing fragments.
-When the retransmission is finished, it starts listening to the bitmap (even if an All-0 or an All-1 has not been sent during the retransmission) and set the retransmission timer.
+If the window number on the received Bitmap is correct, the sender verifies if the receiver has all the fragments.
+When all the fragments have been received the transmission of a new window should continue.
+Otherwise, when there is an error the counter Attempts is increased and the sender resends the missing fragments again.
+When a MAX_ACK_REQUESTS is reached, the sender sends an Abort.
+When the retransmission is finished, it starts listening to the ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and set the retransmission timer.
+If the retransmission timer expires the transmission is aborted.

-If the local-bitmap is different from the received bitmap the counter Attempts is increased and the sender resend the missing fragments again, when a MAX_ACK_REQUEST is reached the sender sends an Abort and goes to error.

 Unlike the sender, the receiver for ACK-on-error has some differences.
-First, we are not sending the bitmap unless there is an error or an unexpected behavior.
-The receiver starts with the expected window and maintain a local_bitmap indicating which fragments it has received (All-0 and All-1 occupy the same position).
+First, we are not sending ACK unless there is an error or an unexpected behavior.
+The receiver starts with the expected window and maintains the information indicating which fragments it has received (All-0 and All-1 occupy the same position).
+After receiving a fragment an Inactivity timer is set, if nothing has been received and the Inactivity timer expires the transmission is aborted.

 Any fragment not belonging to the current window is discarded.
 The Fragment Number is computed based on the FCN value.
-When an All-0 fragment is received and the bitmap is full the receiver changes the window value and clear the bitmap.
+When an All-0 fragment is received and the Bitmap is full, the receiver changes the window value.

 An All-0 fragment and not a full bitmap indicate that all the fragments have been sent in the current window.
-Since the sender is not obligated to send a full window, some fragment number not set in the local_bitmap may not correspond to losses.
-As the receiver does not know if the missing fragments are lost or normal missing fragments, it sends a local bitmap.
+Since the sender is not obligated to send a full window, some fragment number not used may not correspond to losses.
+As the receiver does not know if the missing fragments are lost or normal missing fragments, it sends an ACK.

 An All-1 fragment indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission.

 If All-1 fragment has not been received, the receiver expects a new window.
 It waits for the next fragment.
 If the window value has not changed, the received fragments are part of a retransmission.
-A receiver that has already received a fragment should discard it, otherwise it completes its bitmap.
-If all the bits of the bitmap are set to one, the receiver clear the bitmap and wait for the next window without waiting for an All-0 fragment.
+A receiver that has already received a fragment should discard it.
+If all the bits of the Bitmap are set to one, the receiver waits for the next window without waiting for an All-0 fragment and it does not send an ACK either.
-While the receiver waits for next window and if the window value is set to the next value, and All-1 fragment with the next value window arrived the receiver goes to error and abort the transmission, it drops the fragments.
+While the receiver waits for next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver goes to error and abort the transmission, it drops the fragments.

-If the receiver receives an All-0 fragment, it stays in the same state.
-Sender may send one fragment per window or more.
-Otherwise some fragments in the window have been lost.

 If the receiver receives an All-1 fragment this means that the transmission should be finished.
 If the MIC is incorrect some fragments have been lost.
-It sends its bitmap.
+It sends an ACK.

 In case of an incorrect MIC, the receivers wait for fragment belonging to the same window or the expiration of the Inactivity timer which will Abort the transmission.

-At the end of the transmission after the All-1 and the correct MIC have been received and ACK is sent to confirms the end of the correct transmission.

 ## Bitmap Optimization {#Bitmapopt}